 - Modern and up-to-date kitchen technology

-In almost all refectories there are dish return belts with precise instructions (Where to put the leftovers?; What about the napkins?; No stacking of dishes etc.) on how to place the dirty dishes on the tray.
+In almost all canteens there are dish return belts with precise instructions (Where to put the leftovers?
+What about the napkins?
+No stacking of dishes etc.) on how to place the dirty dishes on the tray.
 Our staff in the dishwashing kitchens have a fast pace of work where every move has to be spot on to avoid stopping the dish return conveyors and therefore queues at the return.
 It is therefore important to follow the instructions exactly in order to avoid a stop of the dish return conveyor.

 Tray boxes in the dining halls with dish return belts are only for emergencies where the dish belt is not working.
 Snaking does not constitute an emergency.

-In many refectories it is possible to study before lunchtime.
-Due to the limited space available and the high demand for food, it is not possible to study during lunch or dinner.
+In many canteens it is possible to study before lunchtime.
+Due to the limited space available and the high dining demand, it is not possible to study during lunch or dinner distribution.
 Most dining halls close after lunch.
 Some dining halls, such as the Camus Linden dining hall, can be separated from our serving area by a roll-up door and serve as a study area for students.

 Attention.
 Changes due to the Corona pandemic:

 Please observe the currently valid regulations of the Corona Ordinance regarding gatherings and registration obligations.

 Depending on the size of our facilities, they are inspected once or twice a year by the Hanover Food Inspection Authority.
 Furthermore, in cooperation with an external company, unannounced samples of surfaces in the refectories and cafeterias are taken to determine the hygiene status after cleaning work.

 Before closing times, all facilities are thoroughly cleaned and these cleanings are also checked by our ecotrophologists.